 Tel: +36 1 375 5284

-Usually it's crowded with tourists, but in a winter afternoon you might get a seat in its tiny salon.
-On a hot summer-day taste its ice-cream.
+Usually it’s crowded with tourists, but on a winter afternoon you might get a seat in its tiny salon.
+On a hot summer-day have an ice-cream.

 See other historic cafes in Budapest.